emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Custom version of the Hexa player. 🟡

 ***
-## Rive
-### Score: 16/18
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its sources if they fail. ✔️
-1. Site does have episode auto-next across all servers (non-embed). ✔️
-1. Very unique UI, lots of user-settings, one of the best. ✔️
-1. It has watch lists and continue watching, and you can login to sync them across devices. ✔️
-1. It has a recommendations, collections, and an AI. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site uses a highly customized version of artplayer.js. 🟡

-Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

-***
 ## VidBox